kudojp/async_scheduler/README.md

 WIP.
 Sorry for the mess.
+This repo will be tidied up after finishing implementation.

 See: https://github.com/kudojp/async_scheduler/blob/main/lib/async_scheduler/scheduler.rb